Great Leap Brewing: 2004–2009: Prehistory

 Craft beers were not unknown in China at that time.
 Brewpubs were already in operation in Shanghai and Hong Kong.
-In Beijing itself, there had been some brewpubs and German-style beer halls operated by Munich-based Paulaner Brewery since the early 1990s that catered both to expatriates and to Chinese made prosperous by free-market economic reforms that began at the time.
+In Beijing itself, there had been some brewpubs and German-style beer halls operated by Munich-based Paulaner Brewery since the early 1990s that catered both to expatriates and to Chinese made prosperous by the reform and opening up that began at the time.
 But there was nothing like the craft breweries that had sprung up in the U.S. since the 1980s, "places where you knew the service was always going to be great, where the stuff was always going to be on draft," Setzer said later.

 The three found an old siheyuan, or courtyard house, on Doujiao Hutong, a narrow side street in central Beijing's Dongcheng District near the Nanluoguxiang area, with many other bars popular with the city's Western expatriate community, and the Bell and Drum Towers, an area popular with younger Beijingers.
 They began remodeling the turn-of-the-century library, part of a Qing dynasty mansion, for use as a brewpub, keeping the decor to a minimum in order to concentrate on the beer and send that same message to customers.
 "We did this with not particularly high expectations, without a lot of economic motivation", Setzer told All About Beer in 2012.

 Accounts of how the brewery got its name differ.
 Vandenberg says he came up with the name "Great Leap" for the risk he and Setzer were taking.
 However, a 2016 article reported that Liu's grandfather suggested it.
 The name carries connotations of strength in Chinese.
 Great Leap's website cites a Song dynasty poem by Chén Shùnyú (陳舜俞), "Bull Riding Song" (騎牛歌 (qíniúgē)), which the brewery translates as "to take a great leap when you are young and fat," differing somewhat from the actual meaning (乘肥大躍須年少 (chéngféi dàyuè xū niánshào, you need to be young to ride a stout and strong horse and make big leaps)), but nonetheless evoking the courage the founders displayed in starting it.
 Additionally, the name contains the same characters as the Maoist Great Leap Forward campaign.